securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Internal hosts

-A .security.txt file SHOULD be placed in the root directory of an internal host to trigger incident response.
+A .security.txt file SHOULD be placed in the root directory of an internal host.

 ## Extensibility {#extensibility}

 Like many other formats and protocols, this format may need to be extended over time to fit the ever-changing landscape of the Internet.
-Therefore, extensibility is provided via an IANA registry for headers fields as defined in {{registry}}.
-Any fields registered via that process MUST be considered optional.
+Therefore, extensibility is provided via an IANA registry for directives as defined in {{registry}}.
+Any directives registered via that process MUST be considered optional.
 To encourage extensibility and interoperability, implementors MUST ignore any fields they do not explicitly support.